 Veryan is an idyllic and postcard-pretty village just a mile up the lane from The Nare.
 Despite its size, this village is full of charm and historical features, each with its own story to tell.
 The village name was derived from St Severian (previously known as St Symphorian) who was a French martyr, and can be traced back as far as 1086 AD, where it was recorded in the Domesday Book, as the manor of Elerchi.

 Veryan has five roundhouse cottages each with a thatched roof and topped by a cross.
-Dating back to the nineteenth century, the cottages were built by the Reverend of Veryan church, Samuel Trist, for each of his daughters.
+Dating back to the nineteenth century, the cottages were built by the Reverend of Veryan church, Jeremiah Trist, for each of his daughters.

 There are two at each entrance (end) of the village and one hidden behind the village school.
 Legend has it they were constructed without any corners, so the devil couldn’t hide in them!
 These cottages and the many other thatched cottages across Veryan, give the real sense of classic English charm, which one might usually associate with the Cotswolds and other regions of middle England.